-The Remuneration Committee retained Radford, an Aon Hewitt company, to provide independent advice and consultation with respect to remuneration arrangements for the CEO and Chief Financial Officer.
+The Remuneration Committee retained Radford, an Aon Hewitt company, to provide independent advice and consultation with respect to remuneration arrangements for the CEO and CFO.
 The Committee selected Radford based on the fact that Radford are global remuneration consultants with a well-established reputation for the design and implementation of remuneration programmes, including the design and implementation of equity-based award programmes.
-Radford have no other connection or business relationship with NuCana.
-Based on Radford's extensive experience with similar assignments and the fact that Radford have no other connections or business relationships with NuCana, the Remuneration Committee believes the advice received from Radford is objective and independent.
-In the year ended 31 December 2017, the amounts paid to Radford totalled £46,032 and reflected the negotiated fee between Radford and NuCana.
+Radford have no other connection to, or business relationship with, NuCana.
+Based on Radford's extensive experience with similar assignments and the fact that Radford have no other connections to, or business relationships, with NuCana, the Remuneration Committee believes the advice received from Radford is objective and independent.
+For the year ended 31 December 2018, the cost of advice from Radford was £27,141 (2017: £46,032).